hypothesis/browser-extension/README.md

     yarn link hypothesis

 in the `browser-extension` repository.
-After that, a call to `make` will use the built client from the client repository.
+After that, a call to `make build` will use the built client from the client repository.
 Please consult the client's documentation for instructions on building the client in a development environment.